-Strong Quake Hits Near Iran-Iraq Border, Killing Scores
+Strong Quake Hits Near Iran-Iraq Border, Killing More Than 200

-A magnitude 7.3 earthquake that struck northern Iraq and parts of Iran has killed more than 140 people and injured at least 850 in Iran alone, according to state media there.
+A magnitude 7.3 earthquake that struck northern Iraq and parts of Iran has killed more than 200 people and injured nearly 1,700 in Iran alone, according to state media there.
 It is the strongest quake to hit the region in years.

 NPR's Jane Arraf, reporting from the northern Iraqi city of Erbil, says that four people were confirmed dead in Darbandikhan in the Kurdistan region of Iraq.
 However, the quake struck after dark and authorities warned that the death toll was likely to rise.